electricimp/Builder/README.md

 ## Comments ##

 Lines starting with `@` followed by space or a line break are treated as comments and not added to the output.
+For example:

 ```
 @ This is a Builder comment and will not appear in the output
 ```

-All text after any *Builder* expression statement, starting with `//` and extending to the end of the line, will be ignored by *Builder* and will not appear in the result output.
+Any text following `//` and extending to the end of the line will be ignored by Builder* and will not appear in the result output.
+For example:

 ```
 @set SOME_STRING = "my string" // This is a Builder comment that will not appear in output